tilltmk/webvault/README.md

 - `app/routes.py`: Defines the routes and views.
 - `app/utils.py`: Helper functions for downloading and saving websites.
 - `app/templates/`: HTML templates for the user interface.

-## Features 🔍

-- 🔐 User login and registration.
-- 🌐 Adding and saving URLs.
-- 📁 Downloading and saving websites.
-- 🔄 Website versioning.
-- 📊 Overview page with all archived URLs.
-- 🖥️ Browsing archived websites.
-- 📄 Saving websites as PDFs.

 ## Design 🎨